*We will continue to update this article

 Find out more information about the quarantine procedure in France here.

-Spain’s State of Emergency (‘Estado de Alarma’) ended on June 21 meaning that the country’s borders to the European Union and Schengen-area countries (with the exception of Portugal) and travellers from the UK are now open.
+Spain’s State of Emergency (‘Estado de Alarma’) ended on June 21 meaning that the country’s borders to the European Union and Schengen-area countries (with the exception of Portugal) and travellers from the UK were declared open.

-Arrivals from the United Kingdom are not required to self-isolate on arrival but must face a series of three health checks.
+Arrivals from the United Kingdom were not previously required to self-isolate on arrival but faced a series of three health checks.

 At present, mandatory testing and self-isolation are in place for anyone arriving into Greece from an airport listed by the European Aviation Safety Agency (EASA), regardless of nationality.